 On weekdays, you’ll most likely have it all to yourself.

 Nearly 260 species of birds and waterfowl have been identified in this vast preserve of wet prairies, sawgrass marshes, sloughs and tree islands, more than a few perching within view of the levee.

-And the birds share this natural Everglades habitat with 23 species of mammals, 17 species of frogs and amphibians, 18 species of turtles and lizards, and 24 different species of snakes.
+Kayaks, canoes or a small motorboat will take you deeper into this 224 square-mile wilderness, where you may encounter one of the 23 species of mammals, 17 species of frogs and amphibians, 18 species of turtles and lizards and 24 species of snakes.

-Although most of the refuge is closed to humans, there are three visitor access areas that allow you to experience this sprawling wetland, an environment much like all of South Florida before the bulldozers and dredges came to channel water into drainage ditches for houses and crops.
+There are three visitor access areas that allow you to experience these sprawling wetland, reminiscent of South Florida before the dredges and bulldozers channelled water into drainage ditches for houses and crops.

 Home to woodpeckers, owls and various species of songbirds, the 400-acre cypress swamp consists of pond cypress trees (check out their “knees,”) pond apple, myrsine, lichens and a variety of ferns.
 It is part of the largest cypress forest left on the east side of the Everglades, a forest that once extended uninterrupted from Lake Okeechobee to Fort Lauderdale.